 What is the make-up of the NUIHC Board of Directors?

-Six of the Board’s seven members are American Indian/Alaska Native.
+Five of the Board’s six members are American Indian/Alaska Native.

 What is NUIHC’s annual budget?